Moduli spaces of abstract and embedded Kummer varieties: The abstract Kummer stack

-As stated in the proof on Abramovic-Corti-Vistoli paper \cite{ACV03}, the stack $\Ag$ is the stackification of the prestack $(\Ag)^{\pre}$.
-This prestack has the same objects of~$\A_g$.
+As stated in the proof of the paper of Abramovich-Corti-Vistoli \cite{ACV03}, the stack $\Ag$ is the stackification of the prestack $(\Ag)^{\pre}$, who has the same objects of~$\A_g$.
 Moreover, if we consider two abelian schemes $A'\to S', A''\to S''$, then for any map $f\colon S'\to S''$ the set of morphisms $A'\to A''$ over $f$ is